kingston-hackSpace/Interactive_Graphics/README.md

 ----
 ## Processing:

-Processing is best used for screen-based interactive graphics in a **desktop environment**.
+Best used for screen-based **interactive graphics in a desktop environment**

-Supports interaction through the mouse, keyboard, webcam and audio, as well as microcontrollers and Raspberry Pi.
+Supports interaction through the mouse, keyboard, webcam and audio.

+Simple interaction with sensor via microcontrollers or Raspberry Pi.

 Open-Source and Free.